icezimmer/ConstrainedOptimization/README.md

-## Constrained Optimization using Frank-Wolfe Type Algorithm
+# Constrained Optimization using Frank-Wolfe Type Algorithm

-We provide the code in MATLAB through the package.
+This repository provides MATLAB code for performing constrained optimization using Frank-Wolfe type algorithms.
+The code is organized into a package, and several configurable scripts are provided to facilitate different types of analyses and comparisons.

+## Available Scripts

+### `test.m`
-The configurable script 'test.m' is useful to perform and evaluate a Frank-wolfe type algorithm ("Standard" or "Away-Step").
+This script allows you to perform and evaluate a Frank-Wolfe type algorithm, either "Standard" or "Away-Step".
+You can configure the script to suit your specific needs.

+### `benchmark.m`
-The configurable script 'benchmark.m' compares all the variants of the Frank-Wolfe algorithm selected with all the off-the-shelf algorithm ("interior-point-convex" or "active-set" from quadprog) selected.
+This script enables comparison between all selected variants of the Frank-Wolfe algorithm and selected off-the-shelf algorithms from `quadprog` ("interior-point-convex" or "active-set").

+### `expe_test.m`
-The configurable script 'expe_test.m' performs multiple time the Frank-Wolfe type algorithm selected varying the values of the parameters given from the respective lists.
+This script performs multiple runs of a selected Frank-Wolfe type algorithm, varying the parameter values based on provided lists.

+### `expe_benchmark.m`
-The configurable script 'expe_benchmark.m' compares multiple time all the Frank-Wolfe type algorithms selected and all the off-the-shelf methods selected varying the values of the parameters given from the respective lists.
+This script conducts multiple comparisons between all selected Frank-Wolfe type algorithms and off-the-shelf methods, varying the parameter values based on provided lists.

+## Code Structure

-All the functions codes are in the folder 'src', which we load into the executable scripts via the command 'add path src'.
+All function codes are located in the `src` folder.
+To use these functions in the executable scripts, add the source folder to the MATLAB path using the command `addpath src`.

-The scripts automatically save the results obtained from each experiment in a sub-folder of the folder 'results', named with the date of the experiment.
+Results from each experiment are automatically saved in a sub-folder within the `results` folder.
+The sub-folder is named based on the date of the experiment.

-To test the code and run the experiments, launch 'MATLAB', enter in the main folder, configure the parameters in one of the configurable scripts and run it.
+## Getting Started

+To run the experiments and test the code:

+1. Launch MATLAB and navigate to the main folder of this repository.
+2. Open one of the configurable scripts (`test.m`, `benchmark.m`, `expe_test.m`, or `expe_benchmark.m`).
+3. Configure the parameters within the script as needed.
+4. Run the script.

+Explore and modify the scripts as needed to suit your specific use case.
+Enjoy optimizing!